-- In accordance with the terms of our policy, all lobbying activities are conducted only with the prior approval of UPS Public Affairs, which works with senior management to focus on furthering our business objectives and our goal of protecting and enhancing shareowner value. - The Nominating and Corporate Governance Committee regularly reviews UPS's participation in trade associations and other tax exempt organizations that engage in lobbying, to determine if our involvement is consistent with specific UPS business objectives.
+In accordance with the terms of our policy, all lobbying activities are conducted only with the prior approval of UPS Public Affairs, which works with senior management to focus on furthering our business objectives and our goal of protecting and enhancing shareowner value.
+Contributions and Lobbying Policy ("policy") is available at www.investors.ups.com.
+The following discussion highlights our practices and procedures regarding political contributions and lobbying.